event-engine/docs/docs/tutorial/part_III.md

 only execute business logic and enforce business rules based on the given information of the current command passed to a handling function.
 In most cases this is not enough.

-The functional programming solution to that problem is to pass the current state (which is computed from the past events recorded by the aggregate) to each command handling function (except the one handling the first command).
+The functional programming solution to that problem is to pass the current state (which is computed from past events) to each command handling function (except the one handling the first command).
 This means that aggregate **behaviour** (command handling functions) and aggregate **state** (a data structure of a certain type) are two different things and separated from each other.
 How this is implemented in Event Engine is shown in this part of the tutorial.